looneytkp/Popcorn-Time/README.md

 ```
 ##### Manual method:
   * Download the zip or tar.gz file and extract it.
-  * Double click on the popcorntime script and select "Run in terminal" or open terminal within the folder and run the command: `bash popcorntime` OR `yes|bash popcorntime`.
+  * Double click on the popcorntime script and select "Run in terminal" or open terminal within the folder and run the command:

+    `bash popcorntime`

+    OR

+    `yes|bash popcorntime`.

+Done!

 ### Best regards.